Special Purpose Monitoring in Cupertino

 On September 1, 2010, the Air District began a special air monitoring study in Cupertino, California.
 The purpose of the study is to determine if Cupertino residents are exposed to elevated pollution levels that might not be captured at other air monitoring stations in the Bay Area.

 Cupertino residents had been concerned that the Lehigh Cement Plant and its associated diesel truck traffic could have significant air quality impacts on nearby neighborhoods.
 Consequently, the study measures pollutants in ambient air specific to those emissions from Lehigh and its associated truck traffic.

-After collecting an entire year of data from September 2010 through August of 2011, Air District staff reviewed the data and developed a Summary and Analysis of Cupertino Air Monitoring Results.
-The Air District will issue an additional report at the end of 2012.
+After collecting an entire year of data from September 2010 through August of 2011, Air District staff reviewed the data and developed a Summary and Analysis of Cupertino Monitoring Results – Revised Including 2012 Data.

 The Air District’s Cupertino air monitoring equipment is housed in a trailer at Monte Vista Park, in a residential area about one mile east of the Lehigh Cement Plant and two blocks south of Stevens Creek Blvd.
 Pollutants continuously measured include ozone, sulfur dioxide, particulate matter, nitrogen oxide, nitrogen dioxide, hydrocarbons, and carbon monoxide.
 Hourly averages for these pollutants can be viewed and compared with other locations on the Air District’s Real Time Air Quality Data web page.
 Hourly winds and temperature are also measured in the park.